Modern life is time consuming and energy demanding - feeling stressed, overwhelmed and wrung out can be detrimental to sleep patterns.

 Magnesium bath salts can be useful as magnesium can be absorbed through the skin whilst soaking in the bath.

-Magnesium is a mineral that eases muscle tension and is used readily during times of stress.
+Magnesium is a mineral that eases muscle tension and can be beneficial during times of stress.

 It is now thought that a large portion of the western population has low magnesium intakes.